pburls/ark3/README.md

 ```
 ### Registering a Command Handler
 Each command handler must be registered with the Command Processor so that it knows which command handler to invoke when a command is given to it to be executed.
-This is done by using the `RegisterHandlerFactory<TCommand>(ICommandHandlerFactory<TCommand> factory)` action on the Command Processor instance of the application.
+This is done by using the `RegisterHandlerFactory<TCommand>(ICommandHandlerFactory<TCommand> factory)` action on the single application instance of the Command Processor.
 This is usually done at the start up of the application.